indutny/dht.js/README.md

 # DHT.js

-True, complete realization of [DHT Protocol][0] written in javascript for node.js runtime.
+True, complete implementation of [DHT Protocol][0] written in javascript for node.js runtime.

 _Danger!
 This module is in development and isn't tested enough to use it in